Learn the most functional Ways to Grow Lettuce Indoors to have this homegrown, crispy green for your salads and sandwiches year-round!

 2. Grow the Hydroponic Way

-Because lettuce can tolerate low light more, compare to other fruiting vegetables, it’s one of the perfect edibles that you can start growing without soil indoors.
+Because lettuce can tolerate low light more than other fruiting vegetables, it’s one of the perfect edibles that you can start growing without soil indoors.
 For beginners, who are planning to grow these salad greens hydroponically, start with the bibb lettuce.
 For more information, check out this good read here.

 Want to discover more DIY hydroponic ideas?
 Click here

 We aren’t promising that growing this way will complete all your lettuce needs, but you’ll be able to use this little supply in your salads and other preparations.
 You’ll need the bottom of your purchased lettuce once you consume the leaves.
 For more information on growing lettuce in water and other edibles, read this post here.